 Mentors: Dr. Kristina Wicke, OSU and Dr. Laura Kubatko, OSU

 Traditionally, the evolutionary relationships among species were represented by phylogenetic trees.
 However, it is now commonly accepted that evolution is not always tree-like, and phylogenetic networks have been introduced as a generalization of phylogenetic trees.
 They allow for the representation of reticulate evolutionary events such as hybridization and horizontal gene transfer.
 Reconstructing phylogenetic networks from biological data (e.g., DNA sequences) is one of the most active areas of research in mathematical biology, but the reconstructed networks are often very complex and tangled, making them hard to interpret biologically.
 It was thus recently suggested to transform a phylogenetic network into a simpler graphical structure that summarizes the network’s most important features and evolutionary information.
 This is called the “normalization” of a network.
 In this project, we will explore mathematical and biological properties of the normalization of phylogenetic networks.
-Specifically, we will consider the following problem: given a normalization , can we characterize the networks that normalize to
+Specifically, we will consider the following problem: given a normalization , can we characterize the networks that normalize to (currently an open question in the literature)?
+We will also study the normalization of phylogenetic networks reconstructed from empirical data and analyze their characteristics.

 Reference: